OutSystems/docs-product/src/develop/ui/multilingual-tp/translate-your-app.md

 A language switcher lets your users change the language of the app.
 To create a language switcher, do the following:

-1. Drag a Link widget to a screen.
-Then, enter the language name in the **Text** part of the **Link**.
+1. Drag a Link widget to a screen and enter the language name in the **Text** part of the **Link**.

     ![Link with a language name](images/link-with-language-name-ss.png?width=750)

     The example shows how to use the Link widget to change the app language.
-You can create the same action with other widgets like Button or Dropdown.
+You can create the same action with other widgets, including Button and Dropdown.

-2. Select the Link widget and in the properties, in the **On Click** list, select **New Client Action**.
+2. Select the Link widget to view its properties.
+In the **On Click** list, select **New Client Action**.
 New Client Action opens for editing.

     ![New client action from the list](images/new-client-action-for-link-ss.png?width=750)